-The Normandy Police Department has completed the Missouri Police Chiefs Charitable Foundation (MPCCF) State Certification Program.
-The Normandy Police Department was the fourteenth (14th) in the state to accomplish Certification, and there are currently thirty (30) other Missouri Police Departments working toward this goal.
-This program was created to establish a cost effective way to improve and enhance law enforcement as a profession in our state.
-The standards were developed to reflect current, progressive thinking, modern policing methods and experience of law enforcement practitioners and researchers in Missouri.
+The Normandy Police Department is now twice certified through the Missouri Police Chiefs Charitable Foundation (MPCCF) State Certification Program.
+The Normandy Police Department was the fourteenth (14th) in the state to accomplish certification.
+Accordingly, the Normandy Police Department routinely exceeds the minimum policing standards as set forth by the St. Louis Area Police Chief’s Association (SLAPCA) and the Missouri Municipal League (MML) in St. Louis County.
+The accreditation program was created to establish a cost-effective way to improve and enhance law enforcement as a profession in our state.
+The standards of the accreditation were developed to reflect current, progressive thinking, modern policing methods and experience of law enforcement practitioners and researchers in Missouri.

 The program is voluntary and is open to all law enforcement agencies in the state.
 It allows agencies to demonstrate their commitment to excellence in law enforcement and provides a process to systematically conduct reviews and assessments of their agency’s policies and procedures.
 Revisions and adjustments are made whenever necessary to meet and exceed accepted law enforcement standards.